Get insider access

 1.3 dB

-Their sound profile is a bit V-shaped.
-A slight boost in the low-bass adds a little extra rumble to your audio, and some overemphasis starting in the high-mids lends voices and instruments extra brightness.
-Sibilants, like S and T sounds, are piercing, but overall the sound is suitable for a variety of genres.
+Their sound profile is gently U-shaped.
+A slight boost in the low-bass adds a little extra rumble to your audio without muddying your mix and is balanced by the emphasis of high-mids and treble, which lends vocals and instruments extra brightness.
+Sibilants, like S and T sounds, are detailed; however, these headphones have trouble controlling their treble frequencies, which can lead to harsh and piercing higher-pitched percussion, like hi-hats and cymbals.
+Overall, the sound is suitable for a variety of genres.
 These results reflect the headphones' performance when connected via Bluetooth.
-They don't come with any sound customization features when connected via Bluetooth or an analog cable.
+Sadly, they don't have sound customization features when connected via Bluetooth or an analog cable.

-However, you can also use the headphones via analog or USB-C. The headphones have a built-in DAC that lets you stream lossless audio from your phone or computer via USB-C. When connected that way, you can also choose from a few different EQ presets: 'Beats Signature,' which provides the most neutral sound, 'Entertainment,' which boosts the bass and treble, and 'Conversation,' which significantly reduces bass.
-You can see a comparison between each preset here.
+You can also use the headphones via analog or USB-C. The headphones have a built-in DAC that lets you stream audio from your phone or computer via USB-C at higher fidelity than via Bluetooth.
+When connected that way, you can also choose from a few different EQ presets: 'Beats Signature,' which provides the most neutral sound, 'Entertainment,' which boosts the bass and treble, and 'Conversation,' which significantly reduces bass.
+You can see a comparison between each preset on this graph.
 Keep in mind that these EQ presets are only available via USB-C connection.

 7.1